Nishadchowdhury/custom-case/README.md

 1.  divide-x divide-gray-200 => it adds dividers after and before the elements in a grid and first and last child elements won't get the divider border.
 2.  we can tun any element to shadCn-button by providing buttonVariants in classNames <LoginLink className={buttonVariants({ variant: "outline" })} >Login</LoginLink>

+-------------------------------------- Payment flow -----------------------------------------------

+1.  user will click CONTINUE button and that bull lead to stripe's hosted payment page.
+2.  when the user paid by a card/system, stripe will send us something called a webhook _webhook is an API call when payment done stripe will call the API that we will create in our next js app_
+3. Being called the API means the user paid and now the _product_ must be ready for shipment.
+In this API will determine what next should happen.
+4.